UK takes centre stage in Red Sea action, targeting Yemen’s Houthis

 The justification for the Red Sea action has been to protect global trade.

-Some 15 percent of the world’s marine traffic passes through the Bab al-Mandeb Strait, which separates the Indian Ocean from the Reds Sea.
+Some 15 percent of the world’s marine traffic passes through the Bab al-Mandeb Strait, which separates the Indian Ocean from the Red Sea.
 From there it reaches Europe through the Suez Canal.

 Among the most affected are container ships, bringing manufactured products from China to the European market.